sylvanc/pony-lecture/slides.md

 How do actors react to messages?

 * <!-- .element: class="fragment"--> One actor reacts to one message at a time.
-* <!-- .element: class="fragment"--> But many actors can be reacting to messages simultaneously.
+* <!-- .element: class="fragment"--> But different actors can be reacting to different messages simultaneously.
 * <!-- .element: class="fragment"--> So actors are individually _sequential_...
 * <!-- .element: class="fragment"--> ...but collectively _parallel._